TomOverment/tomozart22/README.md

 ## Epics

 Epic: User Engagement and Content Management System
-Title: User Engagement and Content Management System

 Description: This epic encompasses a range of features aimed at enhancing user interaction and content creation on the website.
 The primary focus is on facilitating seamless communication between users and the artist, enabling content contributions through posts and comments, showcasing the artist's work, and maintaining a blog for updates and events.
 The overarching goal is to create a user-friendly and interactive platform that encourages engagement and allows for efficient content management.

 Objectives: The key objectives include providing users with a means to connect with the artist through social media links, enabling user registration for access to exclusive site features, and supporting user-generated content through posts and comments.
 Additionally, the epic aims to offer a comprehensive profile management system where users can view and manage their interactions, establish a gallery for showcasing the artist's work, and implement a blog for regular updates and communication with the audience.

-User Stories: The epic comprises several user stories that describe specific functionalities.
+User Stories: The epic breaks down in to several user stories that describe specific functionalities.
 Firstly, users should be able to use social media links to communicate with the artist, ensuring these links are included in the footer and displayed consistently across all pages.
 Secondly, user registration is crucial, allowing users to sign up and receive confirmation emails, with proper error handling for invalid inputs.
 Thirdly, the functionality to add posts should be straightforward, enabling users to contribute content by uploading images and adding comments, with all posts visible on the blog.

 In terms of profile management, users should have the ability to see their own posts, categorized into drafts and published, and be able to update or delete these posts from their profile page.
 For the gallery, the artist should be able to upload artwork along with descriptions and titles, with each piece viewable individually.
 Lastly, the blog functionality should include comprehensive CRUD capabilities, with time and date stamps on posts and support for posting images and comments.